RNTay/My-Automations/README.md

 Get Bursa Malaysia's grand total market transaction volume and value for yesterday.
 https://www.bursamalaysia.com/market_information/market_statistic/securities

-## get-first-youtube-video.py
-Input a string.
-In Safari, it searches for the string on [YouTube](https://www.youtube.com) and plays the first video from the top.

 ## send-email.py
 Sends an email via the SMTP server.
 Currently only works for Gmail.